 DEF seeks to match the performance of the Guggenheim Defensive Equity Index before fees and expenses.
 The Guggenheim Defensive Equity Index is comprised of approximately 100 stocks selected from the S&P 500 Index based on investment and other screening criteria.
 The companies selected have potentially superior risk-return profiles during periods of stock market weakness while still offering the potential for gains during periods of market strength.

 Invesco Defensive Equity ETF holds a Zacks ETF Rank of 2 (Buy), which is based on expected asset class return, expense ratio, and momentum, among other factors.
-Because of this, DEF is an outstanding option for investors seeking exposure to the Style Box - Large Cap Growth segment of the market.
+Because of this, DEF is a great option for investors seeking exposure to the Style Box - Large Cap Growth segment of the market.
 There are other additional ETFs in the space that investors could consider as well.

 To learn more about this product and other ETFs, screen for products that match your investment objectives and read articles on latest developments in the ETF investing universe, please visit Zacks ETF Center.